craftingcity/The-Known-World/Prenotes Dec 01 25.md

 #### To Wychway!
 The people of Wychway need any help they can get.
 They remain the frontline settlement of Arthurian forces in the Northern Conflicts, and they need people more than anything.

-They'll get paid a modest sum of silver (like 45sp each)
+They'll get paid a modest sum of silver (like 45sp each) when they deliver the cart

 #### Retreat!